 Infrequent communication and interactions between medical teams results in a lapse of critical information, often affecting the delivery of quality care.

-In 2005, a study showed that 77% of physicians could not even name the nurse caring for their patient.
-This disconnect is a problem, and both your employees and patients deserve a more personal, integrated approach to medical care.
+One study showed that 77% of physicians could not even name the nurse caring for their patient.
+This disconnect is a problem, as miscommunication is the root cause of 91% of medical errors reported by resident doctors.
+Both your employees and your patients deserve a more personal, integrated approach to medical care.

-Inefficient communication can result in disconnected employees and poor patient experience, ultimately resulting in a less-than-stellar reputation.
-Inefficient communication between practitioners slows the delivery of care to sick patients.
-Communicating between administration, specialists and aides creates a web of information that cuts productivity.
+Inefficient communication leads to disconnected employees and poor patient experience, ultimately resulting in a less-than-stellar reputation.
+Across all areas of the healthcare industry, getting communication right is vital to employee experience and patient outcomes.
+Inefficient communication between practitioners, administrations, specialists and aides slows the delivery of care to sick patients and creates a tangled web of information that cuts productivity.

 The cumulative impact of ineffective communication could cost a patient their well-being—or even their life.

-New collaboration technologies, such as Workplace by Facebook, Yammer and Microsoft Teams, help organizations save money and time when they create a space for real-time information sharing and knowledge access.
+Collaboration technologies, such as Workplace from Meta (formerly Facebook), Slack and Microsoft Teams, help organizations save money and time when they create a space for real-time information sharing and knowledge access.

 Memorial Health System frequently held large staff-wide events and weekly meetings.
 However, when employees could not attend—for either personal or professional reasons—they found themselves falling behind and out of the loop.
-After adopting Workplace by Facebook, they were able to save the money and time it took to hold company-wide events and meetings.
+After adopting Workplace from Meta, they were able to communicate more effectively with all employees and save the money and time it took to hold company-wide events and meetings.

 St. Luke’s University Health Network adopted Microsoft Teams after recognizing their employees needed a way to securely share information and documents with one another.
-Reduced time on paperwork and information searching allowed healthcare employees to spend more time doing what they do best: caring for their patients.
+Reduced time spent on paperwork and information searching allowed healthcare employees concentrate on what they do best: caring for their patients.

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal regulation that secures patient confidentiality.
 HIPAA affirms the right that a patient has to their body and the information associated to their private health.
 HIPAA violations can range from $100 to $50,000 per incident.

 While mainstream collaboration tools take great measures to protect conversational data from external breach, employees can behave in ways that carry risk of HIPAA violations.
-For example, without the proper risk management measures in place, it is very easy for medical professional to send a public or private message that contains Protected Health Information.
+For example, without the proper risk management measures in place, it is very easy for medical professionals to send public or private messages that contain Protected Health Information (PHI).